IgneousEarth/igneousearth.github.io/src/notes/phys225/chapter3.md

 # Chapter 3 - Schrödinger Time Evolution

+> Reference *Quantum Mechanics: A Paradigms Approach* by David McIntyre.

+---

 The time evolution of a quantum system is governed by the differential equation

 $$ i\hbar\frac{d}{dt}\ket{\psi(t)} = H(t)\ket{\psi(t)} $$